kyryl-bogach/paper-blob-stencyl/README.md

 This was my first flash game/project developed in high school.
 I believe this was the *click* to start coding and start my software journey.

-When I was in my first yearn in the `Software Engineer` degree I developed a C version from Scratch: [Paper Blob - SDL](https://github.com/kyryl-bogach/paper-blob-sdl)
+When I was in my first year at the `Software Engineer` degree I developed a C version from Scratch: [Paper Blob - SDL](https://github.com/kyryl-bogach/paper-blob-sdl)

 ## Files
 * `paper_blob.swf` is the flash game itself that must be loaded